WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/Design.md

     - savings
     2. ***category amount*** to define the monthly budget for each category

-3. There will be validation to ensure that negative values are not allowed, also only allow valid floats.
+3. There will be validation to ensure that negative values are not allowed, also only allow valid floats for income and amounts.

 4. The gui interface will allow editing of the amounts by category.
 It will not allow you to add categories or remove them.
 Also, clicking apply % button will recalculate the tables based on custom percentages built in the backend code.
 (50% for living expenses 30% for misc and entertainment 20% for saving)

+5. The DB class will add methods to handle changes to category table, this will be documented in requirement one.

+6. Categories will be fixed, as of now plan is to only offer what is displayed.

 ## Requirement 3: The user shall be able to provide personalized numbers to their budget

-1. This means that the user can bypass our recommended budget allocation algorithm that is based on user income and use their one budget allocation.
+1. This means that the user can bypass our recommended budget allocation algorithm that is based on user monthly net income and use their own budget allocation.
-    - There is a button to change the amount allocated, when a new amount is saved, a new percentage will be calculated with back-end code.
+    - There is a button to update the amount allocated, when a new amount is saved, a new percentage will be calculated with back-end code.
 2. This will use the same interface and page as the default budget feature

 ## Requirement 4: The user may be able to access an intuitive reporting system that displays their monthly results

 1. When the user wants to retrieve their expenses, a get request will be sent to flask and this will query the expense records from the database based on different filters
     - The user can retrieve expenses by providing a date range that will send a query to the database and display it back to the user's html page.
 This may just provide selection by month.